acend/terraform-training/content/en/docs/05/1-modules.md

 ### Explanation

-It is common practive to implement a module with these three files:
+It is common practice implementing a module with these three files:
 - `main.tf`
 - `variables.tf`
 - `outputs.tf`